OutSystems/docs-validation/style-guide/structure.md

 Avoid ending a list with *etc.* or phrases like *and so on*.
 Instead, introduce the list in a way that makes it clear that the list isn't all-inclusive.

-**Recommended**: The service processes data such as event logs, clickstream data, social network interactions, and e-commerce transactions.
+**Yes**: The service processes data such as event logs, clickstream data, social network interactions, and e-commerce transactions.

-**Not recommended**: The service processes data like event logs, clickstream data, social network interactions, e-commerce transactions, etc.
+**No**: The service processes data like event logs, clickstream data, social network interactions, e-commerce transactions, etc.

-**Not recommended**: The service processes data such as event logs, clickstream data, social network interactions and e-commerce transactions.
+**No**: The service processes data such as event logs, clickstream data, social network interactions and e-commerce transactions.

 ## Write descriptive link text